LHS STUDENT PARKING REGULATIONS and APPLICATION

 · Reasonable care and observance of safe driving practices will be expected on campus grounds and at other St. Mary’s County Public Schools.
 Reckless driving, squealing tires, and any other unsafe driving behavior will not be permitted.
 Violation may result in loss of parking privileges.

 · PARKING SIGNS AND REGULATIONS MUST BE OBSERVED.
 At a minimum, initial violations will result in a warning.
-Any further violations may result in ticketing/fines and/or loss of parking priviliges.
+Any further violations may result in ticketing/fines and/or loss of parking privileges.

-· Accidents, thefts and/or vandalisms involving parked vehicles on campus must be reported immediately.
+· Accidents, thefts and/or vandalism involving parked vehicles on campus must be reported immediately.

 · Leonardtown High School will charge a $60.00 fee to each student who qualifies for a parking permit.
 If a parking permit is suspended or revoked, the fee is not refundable.